 |Place Of Birth||Melbourne|

-Timms moved to Wales to set up a practice in Cardiff in 1904 joining Cardiff RFC at the same time.
-He played 17 games for the club between 1903/04 and 1904/05 scoring 6 tries
+Timms qualified as a GP and moved to Wales to set up a practice in Cardiff in 1904 joining Cardiff Rugby Club at the same time.
+He played 17 games for the club between 1903 and 1905 scoring 6 tries.

 Click on a season for a match by match breakdown.